Microsoft partners with Lightstream Studio to bring customization tools to Mixer streamers

 For instance, gamers can use the Studio to create status screens like “Starting Soon,” or “Be Right Back,” then quickly rotate through them, as needed.

-Streamers can direct their streams to Lightstream Studio from their mobile devices, PC, or their Xbox native broadcast,
+Streamers can direct their streams to Lightstream Studio from their mobile devices, PC, or their Xbox native broadcast.

 The support for native Xbox streams is what’s got streamers most excited, however.